polyphony-chat/docs/SPECIFICATION.md

 #### 4.1.3 Authenticating on a foreign server

-Authenticating on a foreign server is similar to authenticating on a home server, with the difference being that the user must sign a challenge string with their private identity key, and send the signature to the foreign server, along with their ID-Cert.
-The foreign server must then verify the following to be true:
+Authenticating on a foreign server requires the user to sign a challenge string with their private identity key and send it, along with their ID-Cert, to the server.
+The server then validates the ID-Cert's origin, the challenge string's signature, and the ID-Cert's validity.

-- The ID-Cert is valid and signed by the home server that the user claims to be from.
-- The signature of the challenge string is valid and signed by the user's private identity key.
-- The ID-Cert is not expired.

 If the verification is successful, the foreign server can issue a session token to the user.

 **Example:**
 Say that Alice is on server A, and would like to authenticate on Server B using her existing identity.

-Alice's client will send a request to server B, requesting a challenge string.
-After receiving the challenge string, Alice signs this string with their ID-Cert and sends the signature and her ID-Cert to Server B. Server B can now verify, that it was actually Alice who signed the string, and not a malicious outsider.
+Alice's client sends a request to Server B for a challenge string.
+Upon receiving a response, Alice signs this challenge string with their ID-Cert and sends the signature and her ID-Cert to Server B. Server B can now verify, that it was actually Alice who signed the string, and not a malicious outsider.
 If all goes well, server B will send a newly generated session token back to Alice's client.
 Alice's client can then authenticate with server B using this token.

 ```
 Alice's Client                                  Server A                            Server B